hjben/hjben.github.io/_posts/2021-05-26-hadoop-cluster.md

 (2) With _./compose-up.sh_ command, docker network and containers are generated. parameters must be entered behind the command with one blank (space-bar) and arranged by the order below.
 The command will not be executed when lack of number of parameters or wrong input type detected.
 - hadoop_version: Version of hadoop (3.3.0 and 3.2.2 are available now)
-- jdk_version: Version of jdk (only 1.8.0 is available)
 - (The # of) slaves: The number of hadoop slaves (integer between 1 and 5)
 - hdfs_path: Host path for saving hdfs data
 - hadoop_log_path: Host path for saving hadoop log